regb/scala-game-library/README.md

 is still an early prototype, I wasn't very keen on publishing a stable version as a binary that people could just depend on through Maven.

-Nevertheless, to encourage more people to try SGL, I will start officially releasing on Sonatype.
+Nevertheless, to make SGL easier to use, I will soon start officially releasing on Maven.
 The first release will be `0.0.1`, with the intent to be clear that this is a highly experimental version.
 Future versions will simply increase the last digit, i.e. `0.0.2` and then `0.0.3`.
 As long as SGL stays in the `0.0` version line, there will be no guarantee on backward compatibility, and each new version could break absolutely everything the previous version introduced.
 This is all in the name of velocity and innovation, of course.
 If you do give a chance to SGL `0.0.X`, just be aware that there will be bugs, and updates will likely break your code.
 You must be willing to actively engage with the developers of SGL.

 The eventual goal is to reach the `0.1` version line, which at that point will